Submit

 Read More »

-Tennessee Homesick Blues by Kate Barber
+Tennessee Homesick Blues by Kathryn M. Barber

 Kathryn M. Barber grew up in the mountains along the Tennessee/Virginia state line.
 She holds degrees from Mississippi State University, University of North Carolina Wilmington, and Carson-Newman University.
 Currently, she is the Editorial Director for Press Pause Press and lives on the shores of North Carolina.
 Her work has appeared in The Masters Review,The Pinch, Blue Earth Review, Moon City Review, and elsewhere.